-During this stage in their journey, your prospect may make initial contact by either subscribing to a newsletter, downloading a whitepaper, or connecting via social media.
-That is normal–do not panic!
+During this stage of their journey, your prospect may make initial contact by either subscribing to a newsletter, downloading a whitepaper, or connecting via social media.
+Don’t panic!
+That is totally normal.

 Your job here is to calm their fears–show them the value in what you have to offer and make the decision as simple as possible.

-Social proof plays a big role in this stage and things like testimonials and case studies can drive home a value proposition and help the buyer decide to move forward.
+Social proof plays a big role in this stage and things like testimonials, reviews, and case studies can drive home a value proposition and help the buyer decide to move forward.

-Branch hooks prospects by laying out a clear and compelling case study–here’s the kind of benefits you can get from what we do.
+Hootsuite hooks prospects by laying out clear and compelling case studies that detail the kind of benefits you can get from what they do.
 This kind of content is exactly what many people need to see in order to take the next step.

 Shopify does this by highlighting success stories of people–just like you!–who started their own store and have made it.
 They have an entire section of their site dedicated to telling these stories.

-Once someone has decided to buy, they may need final validation or information to make the purchase decision.
+Once someone has decided to buy, they may need one final validation or bit of information to make the purchase decision.

 In this stage, it may be a choice between one or two companies or deciding whether to outsource or hire.
 The content that will work best for this phase of the cycle is content that helps your prospect understand the value of working with you, specifically, and not just the solution that you’re offering.